tls-inspector/rootca/README.md

 ### Verification

-Bundles & Metadata are signed by a ECDSA-P256 key and have an accompanying signature file.
+Bundles & Metadata are signed by an ECDSA-P256 key and have an accompanying signature file.
 The sining public key is included in the repo and in each release.

 You can verify the signature of the files using OpenSSL (using `bundle_metadata.json` as an example):